Skip to main content

 Use our interactive tool to check if someone is legally homeless or threatened with homelessness.

-Someone who has been given notice to leave a bridging hotel is likely to be threatened with homelessness if:
+Someone who has been given notice to leave transitional accommodation is likely to be threatened with homelessness if:

 • they have to leave in the next 56 days